duresha/legacy-sheet-template/README.md

-# Legacy Sheet Template
+# Legacies - Genealogy Document Generator

-A modern web application for converting genealogical PDF data into beautifully formatted Legacy Sheets.
+A modern web application for extracting genealogical data from PDFs and converting it into beautifully formatted Legacy Sheets.

 ## Overview